The Canny-Emiris conjecture for the sparse resultant: Polyhedral geometry

 \subsection{Convex piecewise affine functions and mixed subdivisions}

 In this section we study the mixed subdivisions of convex polyhedra produced by families of convex piecewise affine functions.
 We also introduce some notions that will play a key role in our analysis of Canny-Emiris matrices, and establish their feasability for a given family of supports.
+Some of the techniques we use are similar to those in \cite{HS95,JMSW09}.
 The necessary background on polyhedral geometry can be found in \cite[Part~1]{Ewa96}.

-Let $M\simeq \Z^{n}$ be a lattice of rank $n \ge 0$ and $N=M^{\vee}=\Hom(M,\Z) \simeq \Z^{n}$ its dual lattice.
-Set $M_{\R}=M\otimes \R\simeq \R^{n}$ and $N_{\R}=N\otimes \R\simeq \R^{n}$ for the associated $n$-dimensional vector spaces, and denote by $\langle v, x\rangle$ the pairing between $v\in N_{\R}$ and $x \in M_{\R}$
+Let $M\simeq \Z^{n}$ be a lattice of rank $n \in \N$ and $N=M^{\vee}=\Hom(M,\Z) \simeq \Z^{n}$ its dual lattice.
+Set $M_{\R}=M\otimes \R\simeq \R^{n}$ and $N_{\R}=N\otimes \R\simeq \R^{n}$ for the associated $n$-dimensional vector spaces, and denote by $\langle v, x\rangle$ the pairing between $v\in N_{\R}$ and $x \in M_{\R}.$

 A \emph{ convex polyhedron} of $M_{\R}$ is a subset of this vector space given as the intersection of a finite family of closed halfspaces.
-For a convex polyhedron $\Lambda$ of $M_{\R}$ we denote by $\ri(\Lambda)$ its \emph{relative interior}, that is, the interior of this convex polyhedron relative to the minimal affine subspace containing it.
-Its \emph{support function} is the function $h_{\Lambda}\colon N_{\R}\to \R \cup\{-\infty\}$ defined~by
+For a convex polyhedron $\Delta$ of $M_{\R}$ we denote by $\ri(\Delta)$ its \emph{relative interior}, that is, the interior of this convex polyhedron relative to the minimal affine subspace containing it.
+Its \emph{support function} is the function $h_{\Delta}\colon N_{\R}\to \R \cup\{-\infty\}$ defined~by

-The assignment $\Lambda \mapsto h_{\Lambda}$ is additive with respect to the Minkowski sum of convex polyhedra and the pointwise sum of functions.
+The assignment $\Delta \mapsto h_{\Delta}$ is additive with respect to the Minkowski sum of convex polyhedra and the pointwise sum of functions.

-For a vector $v\in N_{\R}$, the \emph{face of $\Lambda$ in the direction of $v$} is defined as
+For a vector $v\in N_{\R}$, the \emph{face of $\Delta$ in the direction of $v$} is defined as

-Let $\psi \colon \Lambda \to \R $ be a convex piecewise affine function.
+Let $\rho \colon \Delta \to \R $ be a convex piecewise affine function.
 Its \emph{graph} and its \emph{epigraph} are the subsets of $M_{\R}\times\R$ respectively defined as

-The epigraph is a convex polyhedron, whose faces of the form $\epi(\psi)^{(v,1)}$, $v\in N_{\R}$, are contained in the graph, and are called the \emph{faces} of $\gr(\psi)$.
+The epigraph is a convex polyhedron, whose faces of the form $\epi(\rho)^{(v,1)}$, $v\in N_{\R}$, are contained in the graph, and are called the \emph{faces} of $\gr(\rho)$.